thiruisme/SDGRadialChart/readme.md

 *   **Dynamic Labels:**
     *   "SDG #" labels are positioned along a guide circle, following its curvature for a clean look.
     *   The current value for each segment is displayed within the segment itself (if space permits).
 *   **Export Options:** Download the chart as a Scalable Vector Graphic (SVG) or as a PNG/JPG image for easy use in reports or presentations.
-PNG and JPG downloads are generated at 2000×2000 resolution (JPG with a white background).
+PNG and JPG downloads are generated from the SVG at 2000×2000 resolution (JPG with a white background) for crisp quality.
 *   **Responsive Design:** Controls and graph layout adjust for different screen sizes.

 ## How to Use